tjohnson314/sql-docs/docs/sql-server/azure-arc/troubleshoot-extension.md

     LastExtensionStatusMessage = properties.instanceView.status.message
 ```

-To identify possible problems, review the value in the **RecommendedAction** or the **FailureReasons** column from the results.
-The ReccommendedAction column will provide possible first steps to solve the issue or clues as to what should be investigated first.
-For futher information FailureReasons contains a list of all the reasons the resources was deemed unhealthy.
-Finally for even more information on your resource view the **LastExtensionStatusMessage** to see the last reported message by the agent.
+To identify possible problems, review the value in the **RecommendedAction** or the **FailureReasons** column.
+The ReccommendedAction column provides possible first steps to solve the issue or clues for what to check first.
+The FailureReasons column lists the reasons the resource was deemed unhealthy.
+Finally, check **LastExtensionStatusMessage** to see the last reported message by the agent.

 ## Identify unhealthy extension (PowerShell)

 This example runs in PowerShell.
-The example returns the same result as the above querry but through a powershell script.
+The example returns the same result as the previous query but through a PowerShell script.

 ```powershell
 # PowerShell script to execute an Azure Resource Graph query using Azure CLI